Fellow-Consulting-AG/docapp-docs/docs/en/docbits/keyboard.md

 ## Tips for Improved Productivity

-- Familiarize yourself with the keyboard shortcuts available in Docbits (DOC²) to streamline your workflow.
+- Familiarize yourself with the keyboard shortcuts available in DocBits (DOC²) to streamline your workflow.
 - Regularly review and update your shortcuts knowledge, as new features may introduce additional shortcuts.

-By leveraging the keyboard support in Docbits (DOC²), you can improve your productivity and enhance your overall user experience.
+By leveraging the keyboard support in DocBits (DOC²), you can improve your productivity and enhance your overall user experience.

 <div class='video-container'>
   <iframe src='https://www.youtube.com/embed/VIDEO_ID' frameborder='0' allowfullscreen></iframe>